SAP-samples/teched2023-DA271/exercises/ex2/README.md

 In this chapter we configure several hierarchies to use in our Analytic Model and preview the results.

 The time dimension includes several hierachies (e.g. Year-Month-Day) that we will explore directly.
-Then we will configure the organizational hierarchy of employees, regional hierarchy, and custom hierarchies for products to familiarize ourselves with their capabiliites & modelling requirements
+We will then configure the organizational hierarchy of employees, regional hierarchy, and custom hierarchy for products to familiarize ourselves with their capabiliites & modelling requirements

 ## Explore time hierarchy

 The time dimension *Time Dimension - Day* includes a "level-based hierarchy".
-Since each day belongs to a month, quarter and year, the system comes pre-loaded with common hierarchies that we can inspect in modelling and then use in reporting
+Since each day belongs to a month, quarter and year, the system comes pre-loaded with common hierarchies that we can inspect in modelling and use in reporting

 ### Understand the pre-loaded level-based Time Dimension hierachy